Sexual Problems and Cancer Treatment

 Rest during sex if you need to; it’s not a marathon.

-Whatever your path is, you have many options to explore.
+Whatever your path is, you have many options to explore for sexual problems and cancer treatment.
 Your sexuality is important and you should feel empowered to bring it up with your team of providers.

 Coady D, Kennedy V. (2016).
 Sexual Health in Women Affected by Cancer: Focus on Sexual Pain.
 Obstet Gynecol.
 128(4):775-91